ramjayakumar21/GardenManager/README.md

 - As a user, I want to be able to load a save of my garden to go back to an older state.
 - As a user, I want to be able to save my garden when quitting the program and load it back on the next startup.

+## Phase 4: Task 2

+Mon Mar 28 18:21:05 PDT 2022
+Added plant 'Rose' to plant bed 'Bed 1'. <-- INITIALIZATION OF DATA STARTS Mon Mar 28 18:21:05 PDT 2022
+Added plant 'Carrot' to plant bed 'Bed 1'.
+Mon Mar 28 18:21:05 PDT 2022
+Added plant-bed 'Bed 1' to garden.
+Mon Mar 28 18:21:05 PDT 2022
+Added plant 'Day-lily' to plant bed 'Bed 2'.
+Mon Mar 28 18:21:05 PDT 2022
+Added plant-bed 'Bed 2' to garden.
+Mon Mar 28 18:21:11 PDT 2022
+Removed plant-bed 'Bed 2' from garden. <-- USER MANIPULATION OF DATA STARTS Mon Mar 28 18:21:19 PDT 2022
+Watered plant 'Rose' in plant bed 'Bed 1'.
+Mon Mar 28 18:21:32 PDT 2022
+Removed plant 'Carrot' from plant bed 'Bed 1'.

+## Phase 4: Task 3

+If I could have done some refactoring, I would have attempted to reduce some redundancy by making an abstract class for both the plant and plantbeds to extend as they have somewhat similar functionality.
+Also, as it stands my GardenApp class is a bit bloated so making more classes to improve cohesion would also be a good choice.